 Records are then taken in the comfortable, relaxed “neuromuscular” bite and sent to a specialized dental lab.
 The lab fabricates a comfortable, custom plastic orthotic.

 An orthotic is simply an appliance custom fitted to your teeth that will maintain your bite in a precise position.
-It is worn for a period of time to relieve jaw joint symptoms and treat TMD, or may be an interim step to verify your correct bite prior to considering permanent alteration of your bite with orthodontics or crowns.
+It is worn for a period of time to relieve jaw joint symptoms and to treat TMD, or may be an interim step to verify your correct bite prior to considering permanent alteration of your bite with orthodontics or crowns.

 Neuromuscular Dentistry: Changing Lives